Somatic evolution in cancer: Genetic heterogeneity in neoplasms

-System instability is a major contributing factor for genetic heterogeneity.
+System instability is a major contributing factor to genetic heterogeneity.
 For the majority of cancers, genome instability is reflected in a large frequency of mutations in the whole genome DNA sequence (not just the protein coding regions that are only 1.5% of the genome).
 In whole genome sequencing of different types of cancers, large numbers of mutations were found in two breast cancers (about 20,000 point mutations), 25 melanomas (9,000 to 333,000 point mutations) and a lung cancer (50,000 point mutations and 54,000 small additions and deletions).
 Genome instability is also referred to as an enabling characteristic for achieving endpoints of cancer evolution.

 Many of the somatic evolutionary studies have traditionally been focused on clonal expansion, as recurrent types of changes can be traced to illustrate the evolutionary path based on available methods.
 Recent studies from both direct DNA sequencing and karyotype analysis illustrate the importance of the high level of heterogeneity in somatic evolution.
 For the formation of solid tumors, there is an involvement of multiple cycles of clonal and non-clonal expansion.
 Even at the typical clonal expansion phase, there are significant levels of heterogeneity within the cell population, however, most are under-detected when mixed populations of cells are used for molecular analysis.
 In solid tumors, a majority of gene mutations are not recurrent types, and neither are the karyotypes.
 These analyses offer an explanation for the findings that there are no common mutations shared by most cancers.